Paul Bateson: Phone calls and confession

-There the two had more alcohol and cocaine, followed by sex at 7:30 a.m.
+At Verrill's apartment the two consumed more alcohol and cocaine, followed by sex at 7:30 a.m.
 The caller said that afterwards he realized that was as far as Verrill had wanted the relationship to go.
-"I needed money and I hated the rejection", so, still intoxicated, "I decided to do something I'd never done before".
+"I needed money and I hated the rejection," so, still intoxicated, "I decided to do something I'd never done before."
 After incapacitating Verrill with a frying pan from his kitchen, the caller recounted, he stabbed the journalist with a knife, although he said he chose the wrong part of his chest.

-After the killing, the caller said, he took cash, totaling $57 ($ in modern dollars) and Verrill's Master Charge card, passport, and some clothes.
+After the killing, the caller said, he stole $57 ($ in modern dollars) in cash and Verrill's Master Charge card, passport and some clothes.
 He used the money to buy liquor and was consequently drunk for the entire next day.
 Bell confirmed with another source that the man had been seen at a popular bathhouse that night.

-The caller offered some information about himself besides that relevant to understanding the crime.
-He claimed to be the son of an orchestra leader, to have a wife in Berlin who did not understand his homosexuality, and a teenage son.
-He had an interest in the arts, and had wanted to be a dancer when he was younger.
+The caller offered some information about himself relevant to understanding the crime.
+He claimed to be the son of an orchestra leader, to have a wife in Berlin who did not understand his homosexuality and a teenage son.
+He had an interest in the arts and had wanted to be a dancer when he was younger.

-Bell noted that he talked about wanting to "atone" for the crime several times, which he connected to the conversation taking place on Yom Kippur, the Jewish day of atonement. "[B]ut I don't want to give myself up.
+Bell noted that he talked about wanting to "atone" for his crime several times, which he connected to the conversation taking place on Yom Kippur, the Jewish day of atonement. "[B]ut I don't want to give myself up.
 I wouldn't be able to practice again.
-I'd lose my license".
-He declined to tell Bell what sort of practice the license was for, suggesting that would help identify him.
+I'd lose my license."
+The caller declined to tell Bell what sort of practice the license was for, suggesting that would help identify him.

 When Bell contacted police about the call, they told him that it seemed like the first solid lead in the case.
 The caller had known about the stolen credit card, a detail police had not made public, and described a white substance found on the floor of Verrill's apartment as Crisco, a shortening frequently used at the time by gay men as a sexual lubricant.
-Police had not thus far been able to identify it and had also not made the information public.
+Police had not thus far been able to identify the substance and had also not made the information public.